j-ar7/spotify-song-popularity-prediction/README.md

 # Spotify Song Popularity Prediction

 ## Project Goal
-The goal of this project is to build a machine learning model that predicts the popularity score of a song based on its audio features and artist information.
+The goal of this project is to build a machine learning model using regression algorithms that predicts the popularity score of a song based on its audio features and artist information.

 ---
 ## Dataset